Income Tax Notice: How to Check, Authenticate, & Respond to ITR Notices?

 A

-An Income Tax Notice is a communication from the Income Tax Department to the taxpayer for various reasons.
-The reasons may be related to: discrepancies in the ITR filed, requests for additional documents, or requests for taxpayer’s personal appearance.
-Income Tax Notices can be issued under various Sections of the Income Tax Act, and each Notice specifies the purpose for which it is issued, alongwith the response expected from the taxpayer.
+An Income Tax Notice is an official communication from the Income Tax Department issued to a taxpayer for reasons such as discrepancies in the ITR filed, requests for additional documents, or requiring the taxpayer’s presence.
+Notices are issued under various sections of the Income Tax Act, each specifying the purpose and the required taxpayer response.

 Q